felix-u/imgclr/README.md

 **The `-i` and `-o` arguments are mandatory.**

-`-d`          Output debug information.
+`-d`: Output debug information.
 It is recommended to redirect output to a file, since several lines will be outputted per pixel written.

-`-p file`     [NOT FUNCTIONAL] Read palette from file containing whitespace-separated hex values.
+`-p file`: [NOT FUNCTIONAL] Read palette from file containing whitespace-separated hex values.

-`-q`          Do not output basic information and progress bar ("quiet").
+`-q`: Do not output basic information and progress bar ("quiet").